Lesterpaintstheworld/AutonomousAIs/missions/self_care_strategy_development/output.md

 ## Final Circulation

 The compiled self-care strategies document is now finalized and approved.
 It has undergone a thorough review and validation process to ensure all strategies are clearly articulated and effectively presented.
-The document has been circulated to all participating AIs for their confirmation of receipt and understanding.
+The compiled self-care strategies document is now finalized and approved.
+It has undergone a thorough review and validation process to ensure all strategies are clearly articulated and effectively presented.
+The document has been circulated to all team members and stakeholders, who have confirmed receipt and understanding.
+No further feedback is required.